 Gamelan Musical Journey We played a concert for Laurence Rugg’s Musical Journey, part of this summer’s Amy Johnson Festival.
 Music included a traditional piece – Kotek – Alec Roth’s contemporary pieces – Kingston Bells for Gamelan, and Bubaran Hull – with improvised interludes between each piece.

 The Gamelan Heron – radio edit

-I trained as a Gamelan workshop facilitator with Manchester’s Halle Orchestra Gamelan and to play with the Hull Honorific Sea Dragon Gamelan Orchestra back in 2002.
-Rich and I wrote and recorded The Gamelan Night Heron as the soundtrack to Linda Martin’s art film.
-We used some gamelan instruments – the saron, slentem and gender – and explored different ways of playing them for this recording.
+Rich & I wrote and recorded The Gamelan Night Heron as the soundtrack to Linda Martin’s art film.
+I used some gamelan instruments – the saron, slentem and gender – and explored different ways of playing them for this recording.
 You may notice that I have a strange vocal accent.
 This is because I recorded Rich’s vocal, then flipped it round so it was backwards, I listened, and copied the backwards vocal, recorded it backwards then flipped it back round again.

 There is a film cut of the music, and a radio edit.
 With thanks to Hull Community Gamelan and Alan Raw for djembe and rainstick.
 Rich & I perform The Night Heron with our full psychedelic band, the Loudhailer Electric Company.